 QMB 7566 3 Applied Multivariate Statistical Methods

-In addition, graduate students who take the courses to satisfy this track and earn a GPA of 3.00 or higher for the courses in the track, will receive a “Joint SAS/USF Certificate in Analytics and Business Intelligence,” when they use a SAS analytics package as part of some of these courses.
+In addition, graduate students who take the required four courses for this concentration and earn an average GPA of 3.00 or higher in these courses, will receive a “Joint SAS/USF Certificate in Analytics and Business Intelligence,” when they use a SAS analytics package as part of some of these courses.

 *Specifically, graduate students will need to use, among other tools, SAS Enterprise Miner or an equipalent SAS analytics package in the Data Mining and Statistical Data Mining courses.
-Students may take both of the data mining courses, but only need to complete one of the two courses and four courses in the track to be eligible for the Certificate.
-The tool wil be provided free for class uses by SAS Institute.
+Students may take both of the data mining courses, but only need to complete one of the two courses and four courses in the required courses for the concentration to be eligible for the Joint SAS/USF Certificate.

-S

--

-Information Assurance
+Electives – 6 credits

+To complete the Analytics and Business Intelligence concentration, students will need to ensure the 33 minimum total hour requirement for the MS in MIS program by taking additional (two or three, as needed) graduate level electives from the list of graduate electives offered by the Information Systems & Decision Sciences department or from other areas of specialization with prior approval from the academic advisor of the program.

+INFORMATION ASSURANCE CONCENTRATION – 18 hours

+In addition to the Technical Core and Captstone courses, students must complete the following:

+Required courses – 6 credit hours

+ISM 6328 3 Information Security & Risk Management

+ISM 6930 3 Decision Analysis for Business Continuity and Disaster Recovery

+Electives – 6 credits

+Any two elective courses from the set of courses listed below

+ISM 6145 3 Seminar on Software Testing

+ISM 6316 3 Project Management

+ISM 6124 3 Advanced Systems Analysis and Design

+ISM 6218 3 Advanced Database Administration

+ISM 6125 3 Software Architecture

+Electives – 6 credits

+To complete the Information Assurance concentration, students will need to ensure the 33 minimum total hour requirement for the MS in MIS program by taking additional (two or three, as needed) graduate level electives from the list of graduate electives offered by the Information Systems & Decision Sciences department or from other areas of specialization with prior approval from the academic advisor of the program.

 Electives - 18 credits

-Up to six elective courses may be selected from additional Information Systems courses or (with prior approval by the academic advisor) other areas of specialization such as areas of Management, Decision Sciences, Computer Science, Logistics, etc. Existing Course Offerings:
+Up to eighteen credits may be selected from additional Information Systems courses or (with prior approval by the academic advisor) other areas of specialization such as areas of Management, Decision Sciences, Computer Science, Logistics, etc. Existing Course Offerings:

 ISM 6124 3 Adv Systems Analysis and Design